kjb92/react-portfolio/README.md

 # react-portfolio
-My simple, minimalistic and professional portfolio to display my work as a full-stacl developer built with React.
+A simple, minimalistic and professional portfolio to display my work as a full-stack developer built with React.

 ### Attribution
 The core structure and initial codebase of this project were derived from the [ubaimutl/react-portfolio](https://github.com/ubaimutl/react-portfolio) repository, which is licensed under the MIT License.